What to Serve with Every Soup

 What to Serve with Clam Chowder

 Traditional oyster crackers are just not enough, so try serving a seafood side or fresh salad with your clam chowder.
-If you are making the Manhattan style, stick with a tomato, leafy base, while the New England variety works best with a citrus and grainy salad.
+If you are making the Manhattan style, stick with a tomato, leafy base, while the New England variety works best with a grainy, citrus slaw or salad.

 What to Serve with Broccoli Cheese Soup

 Creamy and cheesy comfort calls for a meaty counterpart.
-Try crumbling bacon over the top of your favorite broccoli cheese soup or pair it with a mini beef sandwich.
+Try crumbling bacon over the top of your favorite broccoli cheese soup or pair it with a mini ham bruschetta.
 For a vegetarian spin, pour soup on top of a split baked potato.

 What to Serve with Potato Leek Soup